mfisher5/farm-guide/Beginners_guide_to_farm.md

 Farm is a computer cluster that runs a distribution of Linux called CentOS version 5.8.

+Farm has a **head node** , which controls the cluster, and **compute nodes** which is where the action happens.
+For the most part, you interact with Farm using scripts to launch jobs on the compute nodes; you don't run processes on the head node and you don't log into the compute nodes directly.

 ####Setting up your account:

 In order to create an account on farm you need to send the CSE Help department your SSH public key.
 This key is a file created on your computer (not farm) that identifies your computer as your computer to farm.
 It's like a password that you don't need to type in.
 The process for generating your SSH public key is as follows: